 We expect to continue to pursue our investment objectives primarily through the ownership of our current properties, development projects and other acquired properties.
 We currently intend to continue to invest primarily in developments of properties and acquisitions of existing improved properties or properties in need of redevelopment, and acquisitions of land that we believe have development potential, primarily in our markets-Boston, Washington, D.C., midtown Manhattan, San Francisco and Princeton, N.J.
 Future investment or development activities will not be limited to a specified percentage of our assets.
-We intend to engage in such future investment or development activities in a manner that is consistent with the maintenance of our status as a REIT for federal income tax purposes.
-In addition, we may purchase or lease income-producing commercial and other types of properties for long-term investment, expand and improve the real estate presently owned or other properties purchased, or sell such real estate properties, in whole or in part, when circumstances warrant.
+We intend to engage in such future investment or development activities of properties for long-term investment, expand and improve the real estate presently owned or other properties purchased, or sell such real estate properties, in whole or in part, when circumstances warrant.
 We do not have a policy that restricts the amount or percentage of assets that will be invested in any specific property, however, our investments may be restricted by our debt covenants.